ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 | 7            |          25M |        12.5% | 180.2 gwei |
 | 8            |          25M |        12.5% | 202.8 gwei |

-Relative to the pre-London gas auction market, this transaction-fee-mechanism change causes fee prediction for to be more reliable.
+Relative to the pre-London gas auction market, this transaction-fee-mechanism change causes fee prediction to be more reliable.
 Following the table above - to create a transaction on block number 9, a wallet will let the user know with certainty that the **maximum base fee** to be added to the next block is `current base fee * 112.5%` or `202.8 gwei * 112.5% = 256.8 gwei`.

+## Tips {#tips}

 ### FeeCap {#feecap}